-405 Cabinets & Stone Hosts Its BIGGEST SALES EVENT EVER
+405 Cabinets & Stone Hosts Its Biggest Sales Event Ever

 - Thoughtfully Engineered Frameless Cabinetry, Ergonomic Drawers, Built-in Microwave Units, and much more

-Whether you’re a homeowner looking for a DIY kitchen remodel or a contractor in search of wholesale quality, this is the best time to shop.
+Whether a customer is a homeowner looking for a DIY kitchen remodel or a contractor in search of wholesale quality, this is the best time to shop.

 “We invite everyone—from first-time buyers to longtime customers—to take advantage of this opportunity,” John Goldman added.
 “There’s never been a better time to upgrade your space, support local business, and celebrate America’s independence.”